Financial Discovery & Foreign Bank Secrecy Laws

-If an adversary hides assets in a foreign bank located in a tax haven, then that bank will likely rely on foreign bank secrecy laws to resist financial discovery about the adversary.
-A foreign court located where the foreign bank witness resides could however, apply an exception to bank secrecy law.
-In said situation, the foreign court might possibly order the foreign bank witness to disclose the adversary's financial information via Letters Rogatory, as suggested by "Foreign Bank Secrecy Laws & An Asset Search".
+A foreign bank witness located in an offshore tax haven will likely rely on bank secrecy laws to resist discovery about a bank customer’s financial information.
+A foreign court located where this foreign bank witness resides could however, apply an exception to bank secrecy law.
+If this happens, the foreign court might then end up directing the foreign bank witness to disclose bank customer information.
+This whole process may happen via Letters Rogatory, as suggested by "Foreign Bank Secrecy Laws & An Asset Search".

-Foreign bank secrecy laws may also play a significant role when a domestic court exercises in personam jurisdiction over a foreign witness in possession of an adversary's financial information.
+Foreign bank secrecy laws can also play a significant role when a domestic court exercises in personam jurisdiction over a foreign witness in possession of a bank customer’s financial information.
 To determine whether such a foreign witness is subject to domestic disclosure, a domestic court might analyze foreign bank secrecy laws along with the following factors mentioned in Old Ladder Litigation Co.
 LLC. v.
 Investcorp Bank B.S.C, et. al. No. 08-CV-00876 (S.D.N.Y.
 May 29, 2008):

 2. the hardship of compliance on the party or witness from whom discovery is sought;